UQ-UQx/teams101x_generate_pdf/README.md

 4. Create a new LTI component and point it to the correct URL

 # Usage

+User preferences will be generated into a PDF, to be used in peer assessment.

 1. use test.php with LTI to confirm that everything is connecting
 2. on each page, include <?php require_once('inc/header.php'); ?> at the top
 3. to ensure valid LTI, make sure to run $lti->requirevalid(); directly after header.php

 # Testing
 For testing we recommend the LTI 1.1 testbed, available at: http://www.imsglobal.org/developers/LTI/test/v1p1/lms.php